$ cd fundamentals-of-devops

 The preceding code sets the following parameters:

-1 | name : The name to use for the launch template, ASG, security group, and all other resources created by the module. |
+1 | name : The name to use for the launch template, ASG, etc. |

-2 | ami_id : The AMI to use for each EC2 instance.
-You’ll need to set this to the ID of the AMI you built from the
+2 | ami_name : The name of the AMI to use for each EC2 instance.
+The preceding code sets this to the name of the AMI

-Packer template in the previous section. |
+you built from the Packer template in the previous section. |

 3 | user_data : The user data script to run on each instance during boot.
 The contents of user-data.sh are shown in